Not Cleared Direct

 Risk

-DEN220066 is an FDA 510(k) submission for the BrainSee.
-This device is classified as a Prognostic Assessment Software Of Mild Cognitive Impairment (Class II - Special Controls, product code QWT).
+DEN220066 is an FDA 510(k) submission (not cleared) for the BrainSee.
+Classified as Prognostic Assessment Software Of Mild Cognitive Impairment (product code QWT), Class II - Special Controls.

 Submitted by Darmiyan, Inc. (Berkeley, US).
-The FDA issued a Not Cleared (DENG) decision on January 11, 2024.
+The FDA issued a Not Cleared (DENG) decision on January 11, 2024 after a review of 469 days.

 Submission Details